Fatima al-Fihriya

 Fatima bint Muhammad al-Fihriya al-Qurashiyya (فاطمة بنت محمد الفهرية القرشية), known in shorter form as Fatima al-Fihriya or Fatima al-Fihri, was an Arab woman who is credited with founding the al-Qarawiyyin Mosque in 857–859 CE in Fez, Morocco.
-She is also known as Umm al-Banīn ("Mother of the Children").'
+She is also known as Umm al-Banīn ("Mother of the Sons").'
 Al-Fihriya died around 880 CE.'
 The al-Qarawiyyin Mosque subsequently developed into a teaching institution, which became the modern University of al-Qarawiyyin in 1963.
 Her story is told by Ibn Abi Zar' (d. between 1310 and 1320) in The Garden of Pages (Rawd al-Qirtas) as founder of the mosque.
 Since she was first mentioned many centuries after her death, her story has been hard to substantiate and some modern historians doubt her existence.

 Biography

-Little is known about Fatima's personal life, except for what was recorded by 14th century historian Ibn Abi-Zar’, which forms the basis of the traditional narrative about her.
+Little is known about Fatima's personal life, except for what was recorded by 14th-century historian Ibn Abi-Zar’, which forms the basis of the traditional narrative about her.

 Early life

 Fatima was born in the town of Kairouan, in present-day Tunisia, possibly around 800 CE.
 She is said to have been the daughter of a wealthy merchant.
-According to Ibn Abi Zar', the father was named Muhammad al-Fihri al-Qayrawani and he came to Fez as part of a larger migration of families from Kairouan during the early Idrisid period.
+According to Ibn Abi Zar', her father was Muhammad al-Fihri al-Qayrawani and he came to Fez as part of a larger migration of families from Kairouan during the early Idrisid period.
 With him were his wife, his sister, and his daughter.
 Ibn Abi Zar' mentions that the latter, Fatima, was also known as Umm al-Banīn ("Mother of the Two Sons").
 When Muhammad al-Fihri died, his daughter Fatima inherited his wealth.